Mahbas/AI_Course_Capstone/README.md

   - Supporting notebooks and analysis used to guide decision-making across rounds

 The project emphasises that in black-box optimisation, success is defined not only by the final numerical outcome, but by the clarity, rigour and adaptability of the optimisation process itself.

+Key Tools and Libraries

+The following tools and libraries were used throughout the capstone project:

+  - Python – core programming language for experimentation and analysis

+  - NumPy – numerical computation, random sampling and array operations

+  - Pandas – data storage and manipulation of query histories and function evaluations

+  - Matplotlib / Seaborn – visualisation of function behaviour, trends and exploration patterns

+  - Scikit-learn – surrogate modelling and baseline models where applicable

+  - Gaussian Process concepts – used conceptually to guide exploration–exploitation strategies

+  - Acquisition functions – Upper Confidence Bound (UCB) and Expected Improvement (EI)

+  - Manual feature transformations – e.g. log-scaling for large dynamic ranges

+  - Git & GitHub – version control, documentation and reproducibility